 While customers feel the stress of holiday shopping right up to the moment they click the “buy now” button, that click is exactly when stress sets in for eCommerce businesses.

-As customer orders pour in, you have to act quickly to process the purchase, package the order, fill your carriers’ trucks, and get it shipped to your customers’ doorsteps.
+As customer orders pour in during peak season, you have to act quickly to process the purchase, package the order, fill carriers’ trucks, and get it shipped to your customers’ doorsteps.
 But when holiday deadlines loom, you can quickly find yourself falling behind or burning out.

-Thankfully, there are a few ways eCommerce businesses can scale their operations during the peak season.
-In this post, we’ll discuss 3 of them.
+Thankfully, there are many ways eCommerce businesses can scale their operations during the peak season.
+In this post, we discuss three of them.

 During the holiday season, customers are more concerned with the presentation of their purchases than they might be at other times of the year.
 This means eCommerce businesses can’t afford to scale back the use of their branded packaging or personal touches to accommodate the peak season load if they want to keep customers happy.